naiem-reza/SBA-with-GCPs/README.md

 ## Files
-- Lib : inclode Objective function, Jacobians and functions that read initial IOPs, EOPs and etc.
+- Func : inclode Objective function, Jacobians and functions that read initial IOPs, EOPs and etc.
-- Sparse_BA : inclode main code that implementation BA
+- SBA : inclode main code that implementation BA

-Its not package, easy to use, just update data folder and run Sparse_BA.py.
+Its not package, easy to use, just update data folder and run SBA.py.

 ## Results